Kent

 treed ridge (middle of photo) while I climbed to a higher point on the left.

-Looking back at the knoll (mouse over to zoom in)
+Looking back at the knob (mouse over to zoom in)

-View of the end of the ridge and cloud-covered Lower
+View of the end of the south end and cloud-covered Lower Kananaskis Lake

-Another view of the knoll we climbed over
+Another view of the knob we climbed over

 On the ridge crest looking west at the Opal Range